Hareesh Kanaran: Personal life

 Hareesh was born at Perumanna village in Kozhikode district of Kerala, India.
-He had his primary education at Ganapath Boys School in Kozhikode.
+He had his primary education at Govt.
+Ganapath High School for Boys in Kozhikode.
 He performed in the drama Naatam on school youth festival which was ranked first in the drama category.
 Hareesh married Sandhya, a school teacher and they have a son named Dhyan Hari and a daughter.

 Career

 Hareesh began his career as a mimicry artist in a troupe named "Calicut Friends".
 He later joined troupes such as Calicut Super Jokes and V4 Calicut.
 He made his television debut in the Malayalam comedy reality show, Comedy Festival, aired in Mazhavil Manorama.
 His character as Jalianwala Kanaran made him a popular figure among the audiences.
 He made his film debut in the 2014 Malayalam film, Ulsaha Committee.